Families First Coronavirus Response Act – Update (Benefit Minute)

-On March 24, 2020, the Department of Labor issued Questions and Answers addressing certain aspects of the Emergency Paid Sick Leave Act (EPSL) and the Emergency Family and Medical Leave Expansion Act (EFMLA) provisions of the Families First Coronavirus Relief Act (FFCRA).
+On March 24, 2020, the Department of Labor issued Questions and Answers addressing certain aspects of the Emergency Paid Sick Leave Act (EPSL) and the Emergency Family and Medical Leave Expansion Act (EFMLA) provisions of the Families First Coronavirus Response Act (FFCRA).
 This is the first round of compliance assistance regarding the new law, and we fully expect additional guidance to be forthcoming from the DOL in the near future.
 We also expect guidance from the IRS regarding the mechanism for claiming the tax credits related to EPSL and EFMLA.

 Highlights of the DOL Questions and Answers include: